 A salami slicing attack, as funny as it sounds, makes sense once explained.
 It’s a technique used by cyber criminals to steal money or resources a tiny bit at a time, so there initially isn’t a noticeable difference to the bank account.

 The criminal will do this to a number of different sources which accumulates to a considerable amount stolen over time.
 Salami slicing attackers generally use this technique to steal money.

 In simple terms, a hacker is an intruder who accesses your computer system without your permission.
 Hackers do this for a number of reasons, whether that’s for greed, fame or power, as it shows people they are clever enough to get into something they shouldn’t have.

 However, some will be able to break into systems and steal personal banking information and corporation financial data.
 Hackers tend to be computer programmers and have an advanced understanding of computers.

 16. Cyber Stalking

 There are many cases of cyber stalking across the world and it’s especially common with teenagers and young adults.
-Usually the victim and the stalker know each other.
-The victim is usually subjected to online harassment in forms of a barrage of online messages and emails.
+Usually, the victim and the stalker know each other.
+The victim is usually subjected to online harassment in form of a barrage of online messages and emails.
 The aim of online stalking is to make the victim miserable or exert control as a perverse way of being in contact with the victim, just like ordinary stalking.